hmartin/pebidi/README.md

 Remove personal gw*
 add slug in link*
 add word to a group*
+new count point system*
-repair personal stat
+repair personal stat*
 tips dont add more 20w
 Special page for got
-optim with json in db
-new count point system last 5 with ponderation chrome extension in the cloud (0.5)
+chrome extension in the cloud (0.5)
-Did in Session for chrome extension (1d) if no user on page who need user then redirect
+Did in Session for chrome extension (1d)
-Think security

 Functional test scenario: